ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 - 🧭 Essential to cut through the hype.
 - 🧱 Need for a structured AI workflow.
 - 🤝 AI as companion/assistant/mentor, not just a tool.
+- ✨ **AI is akin to magic:** Output quality depends on your command of the "spell language" (prompts) and imagination.

 > "Garbage In, Garbage Out...
 Quality In, Quality Out!"